al1sant0s/Hypothesis-Tests/README.md

 * Methods available for all test objects:
    * `power(self, v1, show = True, align = 'l', border_style = "DOUBLE_BORDER", **kwargs)`
      computes power of test for values passed through v1 parameter.
      * v1: a single or sequence of values for power to be computed from.
+These are all values under alternative hypothesis.
      * show: if set to True, it will print a table built from prettytable with results.
      * align: this parameter is from `Prettytable` class and it determines the alignment of the table.
 You can use 'l' for left, 'c' for centered and 'r' for right alignment.
      * border_style: this parameter is from `Prettytable` class and it determines the border style of the table.
 Any border style supported from prettytable can be passed as a string.